hasindu2008/f5c/_docs/commands.md

   -c [float]        Call threshold.
 Default is 2.5.
   -i [file]         Input file.
 Read from stdin if not specified.
+  -o [file]         Output file.
+Write to stdout if not specified.
   -s                Split groups
   ```